llesoil/input_sensitivity/src/main/bitrate.md

-# Learning Once and for All - On the Input Sensitivity of Configurable Systems
+# Predicting Performances of Configurable Systems:the Issue of Input Sensitivity

-### This notebook details the main results presented in the paper submitted to the International Conference of Software Engineering.
+### This notebook details the main results presented in the paper submitted to ESEC/FSE.

 #### Warning; Before launching the notebook, make sure you have installed all the packages in your python environment
 #### To do that,  open a terminal in the replication folder, and use the requirements.txt file to download the libraries needed for this script :